 CB1 receptors are located in your central nervous system and the CB2 receptors can be found in your peripheral nervous system (the nervous system which exists outside of your brain and spinal column), which includes the cells in your immune system.

 When you take CBD, it interacts with these same receptors.
-How does this interaction benefit the human body?

 When it comes to the use of CBD products, there are a number of different options.